AlaoSUL/COUNTER_Reports/README.md

 It explains:

-Item Metrics
+- Item Metrics
-Title Metrics
+- Title Metrics
-Calculating cost per use
+- Calculating cost per use
-Reports
+- Reports
-Hourly sessions
+- Hourly sessions
-Automatic time-outs
+- Automatic time-outs

 2. Journals: Understanding metrics and standard views

 It explains:

-Item Metrics
+- Item Metrics
-Calculating cost per use
+- Calculating cost per use
-Reports
+- Reports
-Sessions
+- Sessions
-Trend data
+- Trend data
-Open Access usage
+- Open Access usage

 3. Comparing Counts between Release 4 and Release 5

-We look at examples of the new Release 5 Standard Views, and compare them to the corresponding Release 4 reports.
-This will highlight the new metric types so that you can see how they affect cost-per-use calculations, and how they offer new possibilities for the usage analysis.
+- We look at examples of the new Release 5 Standard Views, and compare them to the corresponding Release 4 reports.
+- Highlight the new metric types so that you can see how they affect cost-per-use calculations
+- Offer new possibilities for the usage analysis

 4. Database reports

 It explains:

-Metrics
+- Metrics
-Different Types of Databases
+- Different Types of Databases
-Searches
+- Searches
-Sessions
+- Sessions
-The Database Master Report and its Standard Views Comparing between Release 4 and Release 5
+- The Database Master Report and its Standard Views
+- Comparing between Release 4 and Release 5

 ### Details and Specifications of COUNTER reports